by Sean D. Harmon

 Though Matthew records that the Jewish authorities were concerned that his followers would try and steal the body -- recalling a claim Jesus made about his resurrection prior to his death -- stealing his body is not relevant here because the concern was specifically to keep such a potential scandal from happening (Matthew 27:62-66, 28:11-13), not to prevent any sort of genuine miracle from occurring, which was obviously the furthest thing from their expectation.

 The collective Jewish resurrection hope that was associated with any concept of Messiah was for all of Israel in an eschatological event, not one individual, which is a belief still held by many orthodox Jews today.
-Since I discussed what political expectation first century Jews held about Messiah ben David in a previous article (here: The first century Judean Messiah), , I won't elaborate here, but this expectation of Messiah ben David and the specific political aspersions they believed he would fulfill becomes even more potent when coupled with the topic of resurrection.
+Since I discussed what political expectation first century Jews held about Messiah ben David in a previous article (here: The first century Judean Messiah), , I won't elaborate here, but this expectation and the specific political aspersions they believed he would fulfill becomes even more potent when coupled with the topic of resurrection.

 In other words, the Messiah they were expecting wasn't supposed to die, but would politically conquer and triumph, so there was no need for him to resurrect.
 In fact, there are no clear passages outlining a third day resurrection of the Messiah even foretold in Old Testament scriptures; scriptures they considered the authority above everything else.
 The three popular Christian resurrection references from the Old Testament are: Isaiah 53:9-12; Hosea 6:1-4; Psalm 16:10-11.
 The first passage wasn't seen as a resurrection and not cited specifically in regards to the resurrection in New Testament scripture.
 Though the Psalm passage is cited a couple of times in Acts, it was still somewhat ambiguous to a pre-Christian Jew outside of perhaps a metaphor or poetic expression.
 The Hosea passage is especially metaphoric and thus was also not cited because it is in the third person "we," which is an actual reference to Judah and Ephraim, not the Messiah.

 When Jesus was seized by sentries, bound with chains and taken before the Sanhedrin, now we can plainly see why his followers more than likely feared that perhaps Jesus was being punished by Yahweh as a false prophet or a "dreamer of dreams" that Moses had warned their ancestors about in scripture (Deuteronomy 13).
-Then when Jesus was "hung on a tree" (Deuteronomy 21:22-23), accursed and thus a plague to the entire land of Israel, executed in one of the most shameful deaths imaginable and by the very regime his followers thought he would conquer and subject to himself and Israel, we can imagine the psychology at play here -- that any prior claim of resurrection was lost in a sea of tragic reality.
+Then when Jesus was "hung on a tree" (Deuteronomy 21:22-23), accursed and thus a plague to the entire land of Israel, executed in one of the most shameful deaths imaginable and by the very regime his followers thought he would conquer and subject to himself and Israel, we can imagine the psychology at play here -- that any prior claim of resurrection was lost in a sea of this tragic reality.

 And as I pointed out earlier, we distinctly see where these contrasting preconceived socioreligious beliefs of resurrection in relation to Messiah in the minds of his Jewish followers are resoundingly expressed throughout the gospel accounts (Mark 9:9-10; Matthew 16:21-22; Luke 18:31-34; John 12:34) up to the time of his death and even after his death.
-Examples of this include:
+Other examples of this include:

-With the groundwork I've laid out so far by analyzing historical Judeo-Christianity, all this leads to the inevitable question: why would this resurrection belief have caught on to such an immense degree as to actually serve as the theological foundation of the whole movement if it didn't actually occur, and why were so many of Jesus' followers, who were Jews, convinced it had happened in spite of their reactions against it after crucifixion and based on it being a concept removed from their religious expectation of not just the concept of resurrection itself, but the political expectations of the role of Messiah?
+With the groundwork I've laid out so far by analyzing historical Judeo-Christianity, all this leads to the inevitable question: why did this resurrection belief catch on to such an immense degree as to actually serve as the theological foundation of the whole movement if it didn't actually occur, and why were so many of Jesus' followers, who were Jews, convinced it had happened in spite of their reactions against it after crucifixion and based on it being a concept removed from their religious expectation of not just the concept of resurrection itself, but the political expectations of the role of Messiah?
 There are a variety of barriers against alternatives used to explain this, but there are two primary nuances to consider before trying to find an alternative.

 First of all, the most shameful and undignified execution to the ancients was a crucifixion (discussed here: , ), and a crucified Messiah was no Messiah at all, but just one more humiliated delusional soul among the dozens of others in history put in check by Rome's power and absolute rule.
 Crucifixion was Rome's definitive acquisition over the individual's potency and status, and this message was loud and clear to the whole community including all those who supported the victim prior.